Mr. Daniel Johnson, B.Sc.

 Is Going Commando/Underwearless Better?

 Going commando is probably the best option so far.
-I mean why are our balls--the one body part that needs to be kept cool wrapped up in multiple layers?
+I mean why are our balls--the one body part that needs to be kept cool, wrapped up in multiple layers of clothes?
 It's irrational--an irrational social norm.
 Even though going underwearless is the best option for keeping your testicles cool, it still doesn't provide scrotal support.

 Conclusion: Likely, by far the best option here--much better than briefs, supporters, and boxers.
 Going commando is a good option.